isellsoap/francescoschwarz.com/src/_content/posts/2019-05-16-beyond-tellerrand-2019-duesseldorf.md

 <!--alex disable white-->

 - The organisation of the whole event was superb.
-[Marc Thiele](https://marcthiele.com/) did a great job at choosing just the right combination of topics and speakers.
+[Marc Thiele](https://marcthiele.com/) did a great job at choosing the right combination of topics and speakers.
 Thanks, Marc!
 - The venue, the [Capitol Theater](https://www.capitol-theater.de/), is really well suited for such an event as it is spacious inside and outside.
 - [Tobi Lessnow](http://www.tobi-lessnow.com/) was the DJ throughout the conference.
 He was live mixing in between sessions and it can’t be stated enough how important he is for the general vibe of the conference.
 He did such a good job, I sincerely love his music (you should check out his album [<cite>Twilight Traveller</cite> on Bandcamp](https://baldower.bandcamp.com/album/twilight-traveller)).
 Thanks, Tobi!
 - Every spoken word on the stage has been live captioned on a screen right next to the main stage, which was quite fascinating to look at.
 The captioning was brought to us by [White Coat Captioning](https://whitecoatcaptioning.com/), and Andrew from Scottland was our stenographer throughout the conference.
 Thanks, Andrew!